 This ultrasonic pest repeller is powerful enough to cover 1,076 square feet, so your basement will be safe from various creatures.
 Although you won’t be able to detect the frequencies, the unit emits ultrasonic sounds and uses nine light-emitting diode (LED) strobe lights to disturb a rodent’s activity in a dark environment.
 This machine also regularly changes the type of sound being produced, so mice and other pests won’t get used to it.

 - Works on mice, rats, squirrels, spiders and more

 Natural Armor All-Natural Rodent Shield

 The 1-gallon size and convenient sprayer nozzle make Natural Armor’s rodent repellent fitting for outdoor use, like covering the entry points of your home or keeping mice out of your cabin when you’re not around.
+You can also use it indoors to spray your attic and basement.
 Its peppermint formula is safe for children, pets and the environment and, if you’re not satisfied, the brand offers a 100% money-back guarantee.

 - Can also be used indoors

 - Doesn’t leave a lingering smell

 - Has to be use regularly for best results